 How Does Permanent Life Insurance Work?

-While term life insurance provides a death benefit for a certain length of time, permanent life insurance is designed to last the entire duration of your life.
+Permanent life insurance is designed to last the entire duration of your life.
 Whether you buy it now and live for 80 more years or pass away the day after your coverage begins, your death benefit will be paid out.
-Most companies have a maturity age of 121 years, meaning if you live to be 121 years old, the death benefit will be paid out while you are still alive.
+Permanent life insurance also accrues cash value which can be used to keep costs low or to borrow against

 Types Of Permanent Life Insurance